smcgdub/Discover-Ireland-MS2-Project/testing.md

 NOTES ON TESTING

-1. The 3 undefined variables i have also ignored.<br><br>
+1. The 2 undefined variables i have also ignored.<br><br>
 1.1 The google undefined variable relates to the creation of a new google map.
 The code i have used is referenced direct from the Google maps documentation and the maps have been tested thoroughly for functionality and they are all working perfectly and as expected.<br><br>
-1.2 The $ is the JQuery for the smooth page scroll function that happens when a user clicks on an item in the Navbar.
-Again this has been tested thoroughly for functionality and it is working perfectly and as expected.<br><br>
-1.3 JShint is saying context is undefined but in my code context is used in the formation of the infoWindow for each marker.
-Again i have tested the code thoroughly for functionality and all is working perfectly and as expected.<br>
+1.2 JShint is saying context is undefined but in my code context is used in the formation of the infoWindow for each marker.
+Again i have tested the code thoroughly for functionality and all is working perfectly and as expected with no errors.<br>

-2. The unused variable of position on line 8 is somewhat incorrect.
-On line 8 there is no value assigned to that variable, however i use the position variable (Line 406 in original code file) later in the code along with the lng lat to add a marker to the map at a specific point.
+2. The unused variable of position on line 6 is somewhat incorrect.
+On line 6 there is no value assigned to that variable, however i use the position variable (Line 406 in original code file) later in the code along with the lng lat to add a marker to the map at a specific point.

 3. The initMap that it says is an unused variable is actually the name of the function for creating the google map (line 21 in original code file).
 I referenced the Google maps documentation when building this function and have tested the map thoroughly for functionality and all is working perfectly and as expected.